 Domestic abuse, in whatever form, is a difficult subject, and not one that people willingly discuss.
 Very often the victims of verbal abuse or financial control don’t realize the toll that such abuse is taking, or even that they are being abused.
 At times, victims of physical violence even believe that the violence is their fault and that if they behaved differently, their abuser would not have acted as he/she did.

 No matter what form domestic abuse takes, the blame does not lie with the victim.
 In a divorce situation, your attorney needs to be sensitive to the dynamics of the relationship between the parties and the particular needs of an abused spouse.
-It is all too often that victims of abuse are afraid to even see an attorney because it has been pounded into their heads that if they try to leave their abusive relationship they will be left homeless and penniless.
+It is all too often that victims of abuse are afraid to even see an attorney because it has been pounded into their heads that if they try to leave their abusive relationship, they will be left homeless and penniless.

 Very often, the hardest thing someone in an abusive relationship will ever do is make that first call to an attorney.
 It is hard to learn to stand up for yourself when you have been subjected to years of verbal, financial or physical abuse.
 Let me be your backbone and help you stand up for yourself.
 Call my Westport office at 203-424-0950 or send me an email to schedule a free and confidential initial consultation.